TcMenu/IoAbstraction/README.md

 In setup we initialise it telling it to use arduino pins for IO, we could use shift registers or an i2c expander, and we also add a switch along with the event that should be:

+    // our next task is to initialise swtiches, do this BEFORE doing anything else with switches.
+    // We choose to initialise in poll everything (requires no interrupts), but there are other modes too:
+    // (SWITCHES_NO_POLLING - interrupt only) or (SWITCHES_POLL_KEYS_ONLY - encoders on interrupt)
+    switches.init(boardIo, SWITCHES_POLL_EVERYTHING, true);

-	switches.initialise(ioUsingArduino(), pullUpLogic); // pull up logic is optional, defaults to PULL_DOWN buttons. switches.addSwitch(spinwheelClickPin, onClicked, NO_REPEAT); // NO_REPEAT is optional, sets the repeat interval in 100s of second.
+    // NO_REPEAT is optional, sets the repeat interval in 100s of second. switches.addSwitch(spinwheelClickPin, onClicked, NO_REPEAT);

 Then we create a function for onClicked, this will be called when the button is pressed:

 	void onClicked(uint8_t pin, bool heldDown) {
 		// pin: the pin that was pressed
-    		// heldDown: if the button has been held down
+        // heldDown: if the button has been held down }
-  	}

 It is also possible to use initialiseInterrupt instead of initialise, when using this mode the library does not poll the switches unless a button is pressed down.
-It's use is interchangable with initialise().
+Its use is interchangeable with initialise().

 ## RotaryEncoder - hardware and button emulation, even available with i2c IO expanders

 Switch input also fully supports rotary encoders (and simulated rotary encoders using up / down buttons).
-For this you just initialise the rotary encoder, but note that for rotary encoders PIN_A must be an interrupt pin, such as pin 2 on most boards.
-No debouncing is needed, the library will switch on pull up resistors too, but you may need lower resistance pull ups will long wire runs.
+For this you just initialise the rotary encoder, and if you don't choose poll everything then PIN_A must raise an interrupt when changed (even if the interrupt is shared).
+No debouncing is needed, the library will switch on pull up resistors too, but you may need lower resistance pull-ups will long wire runs.

 For more see https://www.thecoderscorner.com/products/arduino-libraries/io-abstraction/arduino-switches-handled-as-events/.